Lyall/WeNeedToGoDeeperFix/README.md

 ## Installation
 - Grab the latest x64 version of BepinEx from https://github.com/BepInEx/BepInEx/releases
-- Extract the **BepinEx zip** to the main Biped game directory (for example - "steamapps/common/Biped").
+- Extract the **BepinEx zip** to the main We Need To Go Deeper game directory (for example - "steamapps/common/WeNeedToGoDeeper").
-- Grab the latest release of BipedFix from https://github.com/Lyall/WeNeedToGoDeeperFix/releases
+- Grab the latest release of WeNeedToGoDeeperFix from https://github.com/Lyall/WeNeedToGoDeeperFix/releases
 - Extract the **WeNeedToGoDeeperFix zip** in to the Biped game directory.
-- Run Biped once to generate a config file located at **Biped/BepinEx/config/WeNeedToGoDeeperFix.cfg**
+- Run We Need To Go Deeper once to generate a config file located at **Biped/BepinEx/config/WeNeedToGoDeeperFix.cfg**

 ## Configuration
 - See the generated config file to adjust various aspects of the plugin.